David-Aanye/3_Tier_Architecture_Terraform_Project/README.md

 21. Create and save AMI named Web-tier AMI that has all the packages and Web-tier applications installed.

 G. Provision, configure and deploy App-tier resources using terraform

-1. launch template using Web-tier AMI, internal load balancer, autoscaling group, sns topic and subscription
+1. launch template using the App-tier AMI, internal load balancer, autoscaling group, sns topic and subscription

 H. Provision, configure and deploy Web-tier resoruces using terraform
-1. launch template using AMI created after the Web-tier setup, external load balancer, autoscaling group, sns topic and subscription
+1. launch template using the Web-tier AMI, external load balancer, autoscaling group, sns topic and subscription

 I. Configure S3 backend to store terraform state and state locking